Kannagi/SNDK/README.md

 # SNDK
 SDK for SNES with Higueul language
+it is an SDK that aims to have an efficient compilation.
+You can have a code as quickly with higueul as by writing it in full asm.
+While having a "C-like" syntax.

 SDK is in stable version 0.3
-To test please download the stable version in release then launch `higueulc`
+To test please download the stable version in release abd launch `higueulc`
+For more details please read the wiki.

 You can learn Higueulc, by reading the example source code, but it has some difference with C, so I advise you to read the wiki :
 https://github.com/Kannagi/Higueul/wiki